zkemail/archive.prove.email/README.md

-This repository is part of the [Proof of Email](https://prove.email/) project
+This repository is part of the [Proof of Email](https://prove.email/) project -- read more at [prove.email/blog/archive](https://prove.email/blog/archive)!

 # DKIM archive website